lthms/soap.coffee-lthms/site/posts/November2022.md

 and Coq!
 I’m thrilled by this.
 Thanks, [**@Alizter**](https://github.com/Alizter)!

-This wraps-up this retrospective.
+This wraps up this retrospective.
 I hope I will have more interesting, concrete news to share next month.